 Types of Diet

 Good nutrition is interlinked with physical activity, so we have to be mindful of what we intake before and after exercise, as it has a significant impact on our performance.
+We do, however, recommend most of our clients who are healthy and don’t have a specific preference to simply reduce their calorie intake while maintaining a good balance of fats, carbs, and protein.

 Maintaining a healthy diet alongside daily workouts is important to continuously improve athletic performance.
 Proper nutrition (with sufficient proteins, carbohydrates, and fats) should lead to success, as it helps you feel energized and have steady endurance.
 That said, a diet for physical activity should be tailored to one’s own needs, paying attention to body cues and how much you should train.